-3. The State Hearing Process - review to make sure you receive the substance use disorder treatment services which you are entitled to under the Medi-Cal program.
+3. The State Fair Hearing Process - review to make sure you receive the substance use disorder treatment services which you are entitled to under the Medi-Cal program.

-Filing a grievance or appeal, or requesting a State Hearing will not count against you and will not impact the services you are receiving.
-When your grievance or appeal is complete, your Drug Medi-Cal Organized Delivery System county will notify you and others involved of the final outcome.
-When your State Hearing is complete, the State Hearing Office will notify you and the provider of the final outcome.
+Filing a grievance or appeal, or requesting a State Fair Hearing will not count against you and will not impact the services you are receiving.
+When your grievance or appeal is complete, your Drug Medi-Cal Organized Delivery System county will notify you and providers and parents/guardians of the final outcome.
+When your State Fair Hearing is complete, the State Fair Hearing Office will notify you and the provider of the final outcome.